siduction/sidu-manual/data/en/0717-systemd-journald_en.md

 When called without parameters, the entire contents from all accessible sources of the journal are displayed, starting with the oldest entry.
 The journal files used for output can be modified with the --user, --system, --directory, and --file options.
 The output is directed page by page by *less*.
 Long lines can be viewed using the "*arrow-left-*" and "*arrow-right-*" keys.
 The "*--no-pager*" option disables page-by-page viewing, shortening the lines to the width of the terminal.

 **journalctl** offers, in addition to the options described below, a whole range of other options for filtering and formatting the output.
-Please also read the man page [journalctl, journal query](https://manpages.debian.org/testing/manpages-de/journalctl.1.de.html).
+Please also read the man page `man journalctl`.

 **Rights**